 A list of preferred drugs chosen by a panel of doctors and pharmacists.
 Both brand and generic medications are included on the formulary.

 The date your coverage begins.
-Please note: The effective date can also represent the date a change in your coverage took effect.
-If you have questions, please call the number on the back of your ID card for more information.
+Please note: The effective date can also represent the date a change in your coverage takes effect.
+If you have questions, call the number on the back of your ID card.

 Services provided for the initial outpatient treatment of an acute medical condition, usually in a hospital setting.
 Most health care plans have specific guidelines to define emergency medical care.